AlphaLunaFurry/fennec/README.md

 By this, I mean UDP with elaborate hole-punching.

+Basically, it's a technique I developed personally based on the PWNAT and P2P-STUN methods.

-Eventually, however, it will be the other way around, with Fennec carrying legacy IPv4 and IPv6 packets over it similarly to how carrier Ethernet or MPLS is used for today.
+Eventually, however, it will be the other way around, with Fennec carrying legacy IPv4 and IPv6 packets over it similarly to what carrier Ethernet and MPLS is used for today.